top of page

 The project was reinforced by short film testimonies, limited edition photographs, texts, a catalogue and an art installation lasting six months in situ in the form of an architectural intervention.

-The art installation reconstructs the reflections of sunlight that enter through the remarkable Islamic inspired stained glass windows.
+The art installation reconstructs and imitates the reflections of sunlight that enter through the remarkable Islamic inspired stained glass windows.
 The sunlight appears to be naturally cast over the floor but without the use of projectors.
 The light fades and grows as with the passing of a fleeting cloud.
 At a given moment mediators place shutters over the windows but rather than removing the sunlight, it remains in place.
 The installation also interacts with the building’s found objects and relics.
 One by one they are removed from their plinths whilst their assumed shadows remain unaffected.

 Pre-installation images of the synagogue